Fire Safety Law: Duties Under the Fire Safety Order and Fire Safety Act 2021

 The Role of the ‘Responsible Person’

-According to the Fire Safety Act 2021, a ‘responsible person’ is legally responsible for fire safety in the workplace.
 A ‘responsible person’ can be an employer, landlord, occupier, owner, or anyone who has a degree of control over a premises, such as a manager.

 The Role of Fire Wardens

-Fire wardens typically help to coordinate evacuations as part of a wider team – particularly in larger organisations.
+Fire wardens typically help to coordinate evacuations as part of a wider team, particularly in larger organisations.
 This can include senior fire wardens and perhaps a fire safety manager.

 Fire wardens should assist in guiding people out of the building to a place of safety.
 This will involve standing in specific locations to guide staff and visitors to the nearest fire exit.
 It may also involve ensuring that staff power down equipment and store away flammable materials.

+Once everybody has left the building, they should be guided to a designated assembly point where a roll call will be taken.
 Fire wardens who have performed sweeps of their areas must report to the person who is taking the roll call.
 This may involve reporting anyone who has refused to leave as part of the evacuation.

 During fire drills, nominated fire wardens will assist staff in following the prescribed fire evacuation policy.